tektheone/Flex_living_Reviews_Dashboard/README.md

 ## 🚀 Features

-- **Hostaway API Integration**: Fetches and normalizes review data from Hostaway API
+- **Hostaway & Google Reviews Integration**: Aggregates and normalizes review data from Hostaway API and Google Places API (with graceful fallbacks when credentials are missing)
 - **Manager Dashboard**:
   - View all reviews across properties
   - Filter and sort reviews by property, rating, channel, and date